Workbooks & Canadian Forms

 FBAR - Federal Bank Reporting Get Yours

-Pre-Consult Questionnaire: Get Yours
+Canadian Questionnaire: Get Yours

 Canadian Tax Issues Q&A:

 Yes, but only if they consider the income in both countries.
 You cannot file returns in a vacuum reporting only US income to the US and vice versa.
 We prefer to do both to ensure accuracy.
+Our fee includes doing both because we still must do the work even if we do not submit the return.
+So why pay TravelTax and someone else to do the same work?

 It’s still wrong, and they are getting poor advice.
-You could potentially pay twice the taxes on the same income if one filing was audited (or not filed) and the other was closed due to lapse of time.
+You could potentially pay twice the taxes on the same income if one filing was audited (or not filed) and the other was closed due to a lapse of time.
 After that, no changes can be made.
 An un-filed return has no closing date.
 If the country where you did not file, or filed incorrectly, assessed tax on one of those years, you will not be able to amend the return in the other country.

 Before 2008, the answer was no. Under treaty provisions enacted in 2008, the US and Canada will recognize these retirement schemes and provide somewhat similar treatment.
 When you work across the border and contribute to the work nation retirement program, you are generally allowed a deduction on both sides of the border.
+However, California taxes the income and gains in RRSPs if you are a CA resident.

 Yes, if you are claiming a tax home in another country, that country has the right to tax worldwide income.
 You may be entitled to tax credits and exclusions based on your situation.